ily-R/Deep-Learning-for-Dendritic-Spines-Detection/README.md

 2- **SP-CNN**:

 run the jupyter notebook.
-Note that the train images are not complete, but they will give you a sense of the overall pipeline.
+Note that the train images are not complete (due to size issues), but they will give you a sense of the overall pipeline.